mikemaccana/ginjs/README.md

  - Find an old (preferably recent) 'reminder' campaign
  - Click down arrow 'replicate'
  - You are now in a wizard!
 See the 'next' in the bottom right corner.
- - Pick 'Send to a new segment' then pick 'Group:Events' and the group you just added (ie, the group for the current month)
+ - Pick 'Send to a group or new segment' then pick 'Group:Events' and the group you just added (ie, the group for the current month)
 - Click 'Next; (bottom right), rename to 'reminder for (current month and year)'

-# Reminder - Day of Event

-In Tito Attendees - > Export all attendees as TSV
-In Excel, clean up TSV so just

-    Ticket First Name  Ticket Last Name    Ticket Email    What's your Twitter handle?

-show

-In MailChimp
-Lists -> Groups
-Under events, expand, then add a group (April 2014,)

-Import
-Add imported subscribers to new group